Our Strategic Programs

 There are currently few, if any, treatment options for cancers that are resistant to chemotherapy and immunotherapy.
 For patients with these cancers, lifespan and quality of life are dramatically decreased.

-The vision of the Cancer Precision Medicine Program is to drive the bench-to-bedside translation of new precision medicine therapies.
+The vision of the Dynamics of Cancer Resistance Program is to drive the bench-to-bedside translation of new precision medicine therapies.
 Anchored in Garvan’s outstanding discovery research in treatment-resistant cancer, we will identify the next wave of cancer drug targets – and we’ll facilitate and enable rapid clinical translation of cutting-edge research to provide patients with access to new treatment strategies for difficult to treat cancers.